How to Merge and Unmerge Cells

 WorkSheet workSheet = workBook.DefaultWorkSheet;

-// Retrieve all the merged regions from the worksheet.
+// Retrieve merged regions

 List<IronXL.Range> retrieveMergedRegions = workSheet.GetMergedRegions();